Blue Grenadier (2020)

 Stock Structure

-Comparative analysis of otolith chemistry and shape indicates two biological stocks of Blue Grenadier: one in the region of the Commonwealth Trawl Sector (CTS) of the Southern and Eastern Scalefish and Shark Fishery (SESSF), and the other in the region of the Commonwealth Great Australian Bight Trawl Sector (GABTS) of the SESSF [Hamer et al. 2009].
-There is some evidence that Blue Grenadier from the western Tasmanian and eastern Bass Strait regions of the SESSF (CTS) may constitute separate sub-stocks, but these are currently assessed and managed as a single Commonwealth Trawl Sector stock [Morison et al. 2013].
+Comparative analysis of otolith chemistry and shape indicates two biological stocks of Blue Grenadier: one in the region of the Commonwealth Trawl Sector (CTS) of the Southern and Eastern Scalefish and Shark Fishery (SESSF), and the other in the region of the Great Australian Bight Trawl Sector (GABTS) of the SESSF [Hamer et al. 2009].
+There is some evidence that Blue Grenadier from the western Tasmanian and eastern Bass Strait regions of the SESSF (CTS) may constitute separate sub-stocks, but these are currently assessed and managed as a single CTS stock.

 Here, assessment of stock status is presented at the biological stock level—Commonwealth Trawl Sector (Commonwealth) and Great Australian Bight Trawl Sector (Commonwealth).